Marta Ayala: Career

 She teaches various members of the Bay area community about murals, especially children.
 She works with young children in a "Spanish Through Art" class.
 Because of the murals she painted all over the city (with contributions from others) she received Best Public Art award in San Francisco.

 Ayala has contributed to the infamous Balmy Alley in the Mission District of San Francisco.
 Las Mujeres Muralistas paved the way for Ayala and other Latinas in the San Francisco mural movement.

 Works

 Self portrait

 This 18 × 24 inch painting was created with oil on canvas.
 Ayala painted herself grinning with satisfaction while her dream-like self is depicted in darker colors with a serious demeanor in the background.
 The style is primitive as there is a clear distinction between herself and the background.

 Dreaming

 Dreaming was created using charcoal.
 Ayala contributes to a theme that is common to many Latin American artists–dreams.
 In this piece, a woman is lying down dreaming of a naked angel-looking-man that the woman is drooling over.
 The third part of the image appears to be a heart inflamed.
 It is stated that Ayala is trying to depict the sin of lust.
-The woman seems content, but a mixed emotions flow because of the enflamed heart–portraying shame.
+The woman seems content, but a mixed emotions flow because of the inflamed heart–portraying shame.